saisyam/mobile-inventory/README.md

-# mobile-inventory
+# Mobile Inventory
-Web application to manage mobile inventory and sales
+Web application to manage inventory, sales and purchase